Welcome

 • analysis of macroeconomic impacts of AI

-• strategy or advice for VCs looking to capitalize
+• strategy or advice for VCs

 Rather, this is my attempt to describe how AI challenges SaaS economies of scale, and develop an opinion on how software pricing should evolve.